Statement on Equal Opportunity

 University policy is committed to affirmative action under law in employment of women, minority group members, individuals with disabilities, special disabled veterans, veterans of the Vietnam era, and other covered veterans.

 Inquiries concerning these policies may be referred to Valarie Stanley, Director of the Office for Equal Opportunity Programs, 221 Whitney Avenue; 3rd Floor, 203-432-0849.

 Title IX of the Education Amendments of 1972 protects people from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.

+Each School and Yale College has a senior administrator assigned as a Title IX coordinator to resolve complaints and address issues of gender-based discrimination and sexual misconduct within that school.
 Additionally, Valarie Stanley, director of the University's Office for Equal Opportunity Programs, serves as the University's Title IX coordinator for employees (including both staff members and faculty).
-She can be reached at firstname.lastname@example.org, or by calling 203-432-0849.
-All coordinators report to Deputy Provost Stephanie Spangler.
+All coordinators report to Deputy Provost Spangler.
+Their responsibilities include:

 - Tracking and monitoring incidents, including sex discrimination and sexual misconduct;

 - Ensuring that the University responds effectively to each complaint; and

 - Where appropriate, conducting investigations of particular situations.

 Coordinators are knowledgeable about, and will provide information on, all options for complaint resolution.
 They also work closely with the Sexual Harassment and Assault Response & Education Center (SHARE), the University-Wide Committee on Sexual Misconduct (UWC), and the Yale Police Department (YPD).

 Together, the coordinators play an integral role in carrying out the University's commitment to provide a positive learning, teaching and working environment for the entire community.